programaker-project/Programaker-Core/docs/bridge-communication-protocol.md

 1. Bridge initialization
 2. Event notification
 3. Function calls
+4. Service registration
-4. Data callback execution
+5. Data callback execution

-All communication is performed through the bridge websocket connection to the bridge `communication` endpoint, encoded as JSON.
+All communication is performed through the bridge websocket connection to the bridge `communication` endpoint, encoded as JSON. **Note that messages must be sent in a single websocket frame, as fragmentation is not supported.**

 ## Bridge initialization